-Dairy cattle exhibitions are conducted under standards for evaluating conformation established by the PDCA Unified Score Card (2009), with specific breed characteristics taken into consideration by the show judge.
+Dairy cattle exhibitions are conducted under standards for evaluating conformation established by the PDCA Unified Score Card (2025), with specific breed characteristics taken into consideration by the show judge.
 In this connection, animals will be groomed and prepared for the judge's evaluation in order to display the animal's natural contour, conformation, performance and mobility.
 Specifically:

-- 1. External applications of cosmetics that affect only appearance may be used, including by way of example hoof polishes and false switches. - 2.
-The maximum allowable length of naturally growing hair anywhere on the topline is not to exceed 1".
+- 1. Changing the natural color of the animal is prohibited (effective 6/1/2015).
+However, external applications of cosmetics that affect only appearance may be used, including by way of example hoof polishes and false switches. - The maximum allowable length of naturally growing hair anywhere on the topline is not to exceed 1 1⁄2 inches.
 Exhibitors will be required to comply with this rule before the animal is allowed to enter the ring. - 3.
 Addition of foreign objects, including but not limited to hair or hair substitutes, cloth or fiber, to change the natural contour or appearance of the animal's body is prohibited. - 4.
 Externally sealing the teat end with a preparation that does not harm the animal's skin is permissible.
-Natural teat placement will be given preference over artificially positioned teats.